 Large Language Models (LLMs) are a type of Artificial Intelligence (AI) that can mimic human intelligence.
 AI Models, such as Chat GPT have drawn from a wide variety of information about many subjects.
 These models can be used as supplementary resources to aid in idea development while still upholding the values of Academic Integrity.

-- They can provide a summary on a topic to assist you to get started or give you a basic understanding, just like using Wikipedia. - They may help you to start your research or reading on a topic by suggesting keywords, search terms, brainstorming, or generating ideas.
+They may help you to start your research or reading on a topic by suggesting keywords, search terms, brainstorming, or generating ideas.